Bizzaro/nbdb-python-api/README.md

 # nbdapi
-nbdapi is an open source python library that acts as a API wrapper for National Bank Dirtect Brokerage.
+nbdapi is an open source python library that acts as a API wrapper for National Bank Direct Brokerage.

 ## Installation
     pip install nbdapi